 Muriel Brunner Castanis (September 27, 1926 – November 22, 2006) was an American sculptor best known for her public art installments involving fluidly draped figures.
-Born as Muriel Brunner, the youngest of six children.
-She was raised in Greenwich Village and attended New York’s High School of Music and Art.
-Castanis did not begin her art career until 1964 at the age of 38, she was self-taught.
+Born as Muriel Brunner, the youngest of six children, she was raised in Greenwich Village and attended New York’s High School of Music and Art.
+Castanis did not begin her art career until 1964 at the age of 38, and she was self-taught.
 Her 1980 exhibit at the OK Harris Works of Art in Manhattan led to her career breakthrough.
-Her work Corporate Goddesses, three fiberglass statutes of faceless women standing 12 feet tall atop 580 California Street building have stirred varying interpretations as viewers try to understand the symbolism.
+Her work Corporate Goddesses, three fiberglass statutes of faceless women standing 12 feet tall, atop 580 California Street building, have stirred varying interpretations as viewers try to understand the symbolism.